On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Boundary conditions in the variational principle on the ground of Newtonian dynamics

-Throughout these considerations, the second-order time derivative systems in the case (a) and (c) are possible systems to be compatible with Newtonian mechanics.
+Throughout these considerations, the second-order time derivative systems in cases (a) and (c) are possible systems to be compatible with Newtonian mechanics.
 Boundary conditions are necessary only for the case (a), and these are position-fixing boundary conditions.
-For the case (c), the variational principle itself is always well-posed but does not has any ability to predict dynamics.
+For case (c), the variational principle itself is always well-posed but does not have any ability to predict dynamics.